Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 I began researching clays, as I knew clays had some amazing properties of detoxification, adsorbing impurities, and removing stains.
 I found kaolin clay in the naturally curly community being used as a clarifying treatment.

 What made you decide to start your own company for gray hair products?

 Once I had tinkered around in my kitchen with different hair mask recipes using kaolin clay combined with clarifying products, coconut oil, and several other ingredients I created what I felt was an effective recipe and gave it a go.

 I took some before and after pictures—the result was immediately noticeable.
-I shared my findings with The Silver Circle on Facebook.
+I shared my findings with one of the gray hair support groups on Facebook.
 The response: where do we get this product?

 I offered to make a batch of sample product; I sold out in two weeks.